 - 1. Your full particulars and contact details;

-- 2. Your relationship with Maru Telecoms and any customer reference which may be applicable;
+- 2. Your relationship with Maru Africa and any customer reference which may be applicable;

 - 3. A statement of the reasons for the complaint with enough detail to allow us to assess these; and

 - 4. Any relevant evidence or documentation you wish to submit in support of your complaint.